 What is the 5-5-5?

-ICMIF’s 5-5-5 Mutual Microinsurance Strategy is a five year project based in five emerging market countries and aims to provide five million households with insurance cover for the first time.
-The ultimate objective is to provide mutual microinsurance cover for 25 million previously uninsured people.
+ICMIF’s 5-5-5 Mutual Microinsurance Strategy is a five year project based in five emerging market countries and aims to provide five million households with insurance cover for the first time to take them out of poverty.
+The ultimate objective is to build resilience in poor communities.

 The 5 Countries